ableader/Compression_Proj3/README.txt

 Huff analysis:
 	HUFF performs Huffman encoding on file1

-	Our Huffman encoding works on small .txt files, but not on the benchmark files.
-I believe our encoding and decoding algorithm implementation is solid, but somehow we are unable to read all the chars in the file.
-This is shown when I encode "news", but the decoding process reveals a "news" fully decoded, but only to a certain point.
-	This means the encoding and decoding process works, but char gathering is not.
-I suspect that fstream stops prematurely when it comes to converting char into BITS.
-An issue we have been actively trying to fix.

 	The most costly part of encoding is converting every char into its encoded bit.
-I decided on use of map to search for char and return the matching amount of bits.
+I decided on use of an map to search for char and return the matching amount of bits.
 Appending bits is also costly procedure in our algorithm.
 I believe if we cut down on the amount of data allocation in our BITS data frame we could significantly boost our